 This scenario is based on a heavy rainfall event moving from west to east across south east England resulting in extensive flooding of the River Thames from Oxford to Teddington with secondary flooding on the River Colne from Ruislip south and surface flooding on the western and southern edges of Heathrow.
-The total flood extent covers 194 km2 and would cause significant impact on the major populated areas of Oxford, Reading, Slough, Henley and western Greater London.
+The total flood extent covers 194 km2 and would cause significant impact on the major populated areas of Oxford, Reading, Slough, and the Henley areas of western London.